SequAna-Ukon/VTK_CF/README.md

 We will use their [File Downloader Command Line Tool](https://ena-docs.readthedocs.io/en/latest/retrieval/file-download.html#using-ena-file-downloader-command-line-tool) that is hosted on GitHub [here](https://github.com/enasequence/ena-ftp-downloader/releases).

-> **Exercise:** Install the ENA File Downloader in your home directory and make sure you can get it to execute.
+> **Exercise:** Install the ENA File Downloader in your directory and make sure you can get it to execute.

 We will work with this program later on to download data.
 But first, let's meet another option for installing programs: [Conda](https://conda.io/projects/conda/en/latest/index.html) - a package manager that allows you to create multiple environments, often specific to a given project or analysis, that can have different packages and programs installed in them.

-See [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for managing environmens with conda.
+See [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for managing environments with conda.
 Conda can be installed in your home directory without root access (sudo access) and enables you to install programs locally.

 > **Exercise:** Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) in your sequana home directory.
 If you're not sure which options to select, ask!
 Once it's installed you'll need to start a new ssh session.